-For the avoidance of doubt, NGO actors in Uganda do not object to the reality of the potentiality of NPOs-NGOs being abused; instead, it seeks to highlight the current mechanism, that is omnibus in the application, for what it is, i.e., adverse to the internationally acknowledged and recognized methodology that is guided by a National Risk Assessment agenda and designation of only those types of NPOs/NGOs identified by the risk assessment.
+For the avoidance of doubt, DPI and the NPO Working Group on FATF-Uganda do not object to the reality of the potentiality of NPOs-NGOs being abused.
+Rather, it seeks to highlight the current mechanism, that is omnibus in the application.
+This approach, that is not risk-based, makes the mechanism inimical to the internationally acknowledged and recognized methodology that is guided by a National Risk Assessment agenda and designation of only those types of NPOs/NGOs identified by the risk assessment.

-From the study undertaken, we recommend the following;
+From the study undertaken and from the review of the findings and conclusions of the Terrorism Financing Risk Assessment for the Non-Profit Organizations Sector in Uganda, 2021/2022, We recommend and propose the following;

-- a) Deleting Category 15 in the 2nd schedule to the AMLA from the list of accountable/reporting entities by invoking Section 139(2) (b) & Section139 (3) (b) of the AMAL Act, and consistent with the National Risk Assessment (NRA Action Plan). - b) In line with international best practices as recommended by FATF, any measure aimed at the prevention of Terrorism Financing (TF) abuse of the NPO sector should be: - i) Targeting only those NPOs that meet the FATF definition, based on a specific risk assessment, should identify which types of NPOs are exposed to TF abuse. - ii) Focused, proportionate, and justified in light of identified and documented TF risks across the NPO sector in the Country. - c) The FIA should involve a significant sample of NPOs, operational Countrywide, in the risk assessment of the NPO sector. - d) In complimenting the above, the FIA should reach out to financial institutions to sensitize them about the "de-risking" of NPOs.
+a) Deleting Category 15 in the 2nd schedule to the AMLA from the list of accountable/reporting entities, by invoking Section 139(2) (b) & Section139 (3) (b) of the AMAL Act, and consistent with the National Risk Assessment (NRA Action Plan).

-We strongly believe that the adoption of the above recommendations and their implementation does not in any way dilute the power of oversight over the NPO/NGO sector in particular.

-HRD Security Advisory Sevices Digital Security Conflict Resolution Advocacy Research
+b) In line with international best practices as recommended by FATF, any measure aimed at the prevention of Terrorism Financing (TF) abuse of the NPO sector should be:

+i) Targeting only those NPOs that meet the FATF definition, based on a specific risk assessment that should identify which types of NPOs are actually exposed to TF abuse.

+ii) Focused, proportionate, and justified in light of identified and documented TF risks across the NPO sector in the country.
+In this case, the identified Faith Based Organisations of the Madrasas.
-Instead, the FIA, equipped with findings from a comprehensively executed National Risk Assessment Study, can now zero down on a highly refined niche of NPOs that have been identified as susceptible to TF risks.

-In this way, we further believe that the FIA limited resources would be rightly targeted at legitimately arrived at entities, freeing it from the now broad spectrum of focus almost across the entire NPO/NGO, which increases the potential of missing the actual specimen for the work of FIA.
+c) In complementing the above, the FIA should reach out to financial institutions to sensitize them about the "de-risking" of NPOs that were not identified within the risk assessment as prone to terrorism risk.
+We believe, strongly, that the adoption of the above recommendations and their implementation does not in any way dilute the power of oversight over the NPO/NGO sector in particular.
+Rather, the FIA, equipped with findings from a comprehensively executed National Risk Assessment study, can now zero down on a highly refined niche of NPOs that have been identified as susceptible to TF risks.
+In this way, we further believe, that the FIA limited resources would be rightly targeted at legitimately arrived at entities, freeing it from the current wide spectrum of focus almost across the entire NPO/NGO which increases potential of missing the actual specimen for the work of FIA in addition to being financially daunting.

-But also, more fundamentally, we believe this would rebrand the current law, which has been criticized as crippling the work of the NGOs/NPOs, by keeping them in perpetual reporting responsibilities and constant mood of suspicion.

-After all, the NGOs, for example, would continue the reporting obligations to the NGO Bureau and the Registrar of Companies annually.
+But also, more fundamentally, we believe this would rebrand the current law which has been criticized as crippling the works of the NGOs/NPOs, by keeping them in perpetual reporting responsibilities and constant mood of suspicion.
+After all, the NGOs, for example would still continue the reporting obligations to the NGO Bureau and the Registrar of Companies annually.

 We enclose a policy brief from our findings and the actual study for your further attention.
-We also seek an appointment with your good offices to further dialogue on this critical matter by this letter.
+By virtue of this letter, we also seek an appointment with your good offices to further dialogue on this critical matter.
 We remain available in solidarity with you for any cooperation from us in streamlining and bringing the above recommendations to fruition.

-Yours sincerely,
+Yours Sincerely,